Lu-JF/RaspberryPiCaseStudy/README.md

 The method extracts kurtosis of the signal split as the gray value of the image by the interval step.

 ### Nets.py
 The code includes the component of the model and the buliding method.
+Optional models: RMFFCNN, googLeNet.

 ### Run.py
 The code will train and test the googLeNet automatically if you have used the 'CreatePngDatasets.py' to bulid